Lionel Messi gone, over £1bn in debt - how do Barcelona turn around their year of crisis?

 Elsewhere, 18-year-old midfielder Pedri has already become a regular for Spain, while it has been suggested manager Koeman's contract will only be renewed if Riqui Puig is given more game time in midfield.

-"I think if they go down that road which they are and Koeman is embracing that, then I think the supporters will be patient," Spanish football expert Terry Gibson told Sky Sports.
+"I think if they go down that road which they are and Koeman is embracing that, then I think the supporters will be patient," Gibson said.
 "It's a long tradition for Barcelona to produce their own players, and a certain type of player as well at La Masia.

 "The fans won't pin the blame on Ronald Koeman, they won't pin the blame on Joan Laporta, the blame has been pinned firmly on the previous regime, and everyone can see their troubles.